Netanel86/SmartIrrigationSystem/README.md

 ### Reliable Real-Time Device Communication

-The system needed to maintain stable communication between wireless endpoints and the central controller while handling live state updates.
+The system needed stable communication between wireless endpoints and the central controller while handling live sensor updates and valve control commands.

 ### State Synchronization

-Sensor readings, valve states, and manual overrides needed to remain consistent across:
+Sensor readings, valve states, and manual overrides had to remain consistent across:

 * physical devices
-* local controller
+* backend controller
 * Android application
-* remote database
+* database storage

-### Scalable Architecture
+### Scalable System Design

-The application needed to support multiple endpoints without tightly coupling UI logic to hardware behavior.
+The architecture needed to support multiple irrigation zones and endpoints without tightly coupling UI logic to hardware behavior.

 ---

 ## Solution

-I used MQTT for lightweight asynchronous communication and implemented MVVM architecture in Android to separate UI, state management, and business logic.
+I used MQTT for lightweight asynchronous communication and implemented MVVM architecture on Android to separate UI, business logic, and state management.

-Observable ViewModels and BindingAdapters were used to keep the UI synchronized with real-time system state changes.
+Observable ViewModels and BindingAdapters were used to keep the UI synchronized with real-time backend updates.

-This improved maintainability and allowed flexible scaling of sensors and irrigation zones.
+This improved maintainability, reliability, and made the system flexible enough to scale across multiple sensors and irrigation zones.

 ---